 Proving Your Hard Skills to Employers on Paper

-In the work experience section, hard skills carry the most credibility when achievement bullet points connect each skill to a specific, quantified outcome rather than describing the skill in isolation.
-The difference in impact between these two approaches is significant and consistent:
+In the work experience section, hard skills carry the most credibility when connected to specific, quantified outcomes.
+Describing the skill in isolation produces a weaker result.
+The difference in impact is significant and consistent.

 | Weak Hard Skill Claim | Strong Hard Skill Demonstration |